DanRepik/cloud_foundry/docs/python_function_user_guide.md

 # Streamlining AWS Lambda Deployment with `python_function`

 When deploying cloud-native applications, managing Lambda functions often becomes a tangle of zipping files, configuring permissions, and handling packaging nuances.
-The `python_function` utility comes from Cloud Foundry, which is curated toolkit of components built to simplify cloud-centric application development.
-Think of it as a modular collection of building blocks—each one purpose-built to help build cloud centric applications faster.
-With `python_function`, what used to be a mess of manual steps becomes a clean, declarative experience.
+Cloud Foundry, which is curated modular collection of building blocks designed to build cloud centric applications  With `python_function`, what used to be a mess of parts becomes a clean, declarative experience.

----

 ## Why Deployment Gets Messy